 A home birther.

-I lie there on the gurney shaking, just as I had after my cesarean.
+I lay there on the gurney shaking, just as I had after my cesarean.
 Only now, no one cared to keep me warm.

 Waves of sensations, like labor, continued to overwhelm me.
-Hours passed before it was finished.
+Hours passed before each was completed.
 Days within each hour.
 A lifetime within each moment.
-It would be 24 hours before the contractions ceased, and more than eight before they had grown far enough apart to leave medical attention.
+24 hours would pass before these contractions of consciousness ceased, and more than eight hours before they had grown far enough apart to leave medical attention.

 Inside each contraction, time collapsed and expanded.